 Attendance in the laboratories is mandatory and will form part of the lab notebook grade.

 Required Materials:

-A lab coat and a face mask are required for lab-based portions of MDSC 408.
-Due to COVID-19, we do not have spare lab coats.
-If you do not have a lab coat, you will not be able to execute the lab.
+A lab coat is required for MDSC 408.
+Due to COVID19, we do not have spare lab coats.
+If you have no lab coat you will not be able to participate in the lab.

 Laboratory Safety: